Last updated on August 25th, 2023 at 01:53 pmJump to Recipe

 - For a gluten-free version, swap out the flour with a gluten-free flour blend or almond flour.

 - Egg-free version: Swap out the eggs with applesauce or powdered egg replacer

 - If you have a huge sweet tooth, top this with chocolate sauce or caramel sauce instead.

 You can use both.
-During the fall season, I love making a larger batch of homemade pumpkin puree and store it for later use.
-The benefit of making your own puree is that you know exactly what goes into it.
+During the fall season, I love making a larger batch of homemade pumpkin puree and storing it for later use.
+The benefit of making your puree is that you know exactly what goes into it.
 Also, you control the flavors and spices.

 However, the canned puree is perfectly fine as well, especially if you are short on time.

 Yes!
 Use around 1/12 tsp of the spice mix in place of the spices listed.